rancher/docs/content/rke/v0.1.x/en/etcd-snapshots/_index.md

         - etcd
 ```

 After the new node is added to the `cluster.yml`, run `rke etcd snapshot-restore` to launch `etcd` from the backup.
+The snapshot and `pki.bundle.tar.gz` file are expected to be saved at `/opt/rke/etcd-snapshots`.
-As of v0.2.0, if you wnat to directly retrieve the snapshot from S3, add in the S3 options.
+As of v0.2.0, if you want to directly retrieve the snapshot from S3, add in the [S3 options](#options-for-rke-etcd-snapshot-restore).

+> **Note:** As of v0.2.0, the file **pki.bundle.tar.gz** is no longer required for the restore process.

 ```
 $ rke etcd snapshot-restore --name snapshot.db --config cluster.yml